Appearing On:

 We take time to listen, explain the process clearly, and make sure our clients feel supported every step of the way.

 If you suspect that a loved one has been mistreated or harmed, we’re here to help.
-A Washington DC elderly abuse lawyer at Cohen & Cohen can review your case and explain the steps you can take.
+Our Washington DC elder abuse lawyer at Cohen & Cohen can review your case and explain the steps you can take.
 Contact us today for a free, confidential consultation.

 Types of Elderly Abuse Cases We Handle